MagicCode-ai/MagicCode-SR/README.md

 ### Productization Support

-In addition to its advantages in processing speed and image quality, MagicSR is product-ready: it supports mainstream mobile backends such as Metal, Vulkan, and OpenGLES, and provides Unity and UE plugins.
+In addition to its advantages in processing speed and image quality, MagicSR is product-ready: it supports mainstream mobile backends such as Metal, Vulkan, and OpenGLES.

 MagicSR supports mainstream CPU and GPU backends: